todologico/jetstream-docker/README.md

 [![Jetstream Docker](https://raw.githubusercontent.com/todologico/jetstream-docker/main/laravel-jet.jpg)](https://github.com/todologico/jetstream-docker)

-##  Laravel Jetstream with Inertia (Vuejs) - Docker - Ready to Install
+##  Laravel Jetstream with Inertia (Vuejs) - Docker - Ready to Install - Todologico 2023
 ### Laravel 11 - Jetstream 5 - MariaDB - phpMyAdmin

 **Non-Production Installation:**

 Clone the repository.

-Once located in the /jetstream-docker directory, run the following command in the console, which will create the "db" (MariaDB volume) and "src" (Laravel code) directories and start the containers for the three services..
+Once located in the /jetstream-docker directory, run the following command in the console, which will create the "db" (MariaDB volume) and "src" (Laravel code) directories and start the containers for the three services.

 **mkdir -p src && mkdir -p db && docker-compose up -d**